- Pandemic Resource Allocation Using Reserve Systems

-- We wrote the following policy-oriented papers to simulate the dynamic rollout of vaccines to vaccinate individuals in different vulnerability groups under different scenarios including reserve systems to help vulnerable populations.
-The first two of these papers were presented in our meeting targeted to vaccine-allocation policymakers on Dec 4&9, 2020:
+- My co-authors and I wrote the following policy-oriented papers to simulate the dynamic rollout of vaccines to vaccinate individuals in different vulnerability groups under different scenarios including reserve systems to help vulnerable populations.
+The first two of these papers were presented in our conference targeted to vaccine-allocation policymakers on Dec 4&9, 2020:

 Organization of Living-Donor Paired Kidney Exchanges